javascript-tutorial/en.javascript.info/2-ui/2-events/01-introduction-browser-events/article.md

 ## Possible mistakes

-If you're starting to work with event -- please note some subtleties.
+If you're starting to work with events -- please note some subtleties.

 **The function should be assigned as `sayThanks`, not `sayThanks()`.**